TechAkayy/pg-vite-tailwindcss/README.md

 While the `tailwind.css` build includes Tailwind preflight, `tailwind_for_wp_editor.css` omits the preflight styles since they do not integrate well with WordPress blocks.

 A custom Vite plugin, `vite-plugin-pg.js`, serves this purpose and utilizes environment variables (`LIB` and `WP`) passed from the package.json script commands (`watch` and `watch-wp`).
-The `WP` environment variable is also employed in `tailwind.config.js` to conditionally enable or disable Tailwind preflight.
+The `WP` environment variable is then used in `tailwind.config.js` to conditionally enable or disable Tailwind preflight.

 The external build process is node-based, so it only works with the Pinegrow Desktop app.
 It provides users the advantage of customizing the Tailwind config to any extent, using Tailwind plugins, and employing @apply directives, among other features.